fdzr/lscdiscovery/README.md

 ## Papers

 Shared task participants are invited to submit a system description paper to be included in the proceedings of LChange'22.
 Papers will have a maximum length of 4 pages (excluding acknowledgements/bibliography/appendices).
 System description papers will be peer-reviewed, so review is mandatory for all who submit a paper.
 [Overleaf](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm) templates are available.
 We strongly recommend following the [SemEval Guidelines for System Papers](https://semeval.github.io/system-paper-template.html) for structuring your paper.
+The suggested template for paper titles is: \[teamname\] at LSCDiscovery: \[paper title\].

-Participants are kindly requested to cite the task with the following bibtex entry in their system description papers.
+Participants are kindly requested to cite the task with the following bibtex entry in their system description papers:

 ```
 @InProceedings{lscd2022,